pandoc/lua-filters/table-short-captions/sample.md

 These tests are written so that if **bold font** appears in the LOT, something is wrong.

+The tests are split into two: expected uses, and non-standard uses/errors.
+The non-standard uses are presented in this document for troubleshooting purposes, and to ensure the filter doesn't crash in corner cases.

+# Standard usage

 | cola | colb |
 | ---- | ---- |